 About Play the Game

-Play the Game is an initiative run by the Danish Institute for Sports Studies (Idan) that aims at raising the ethical standards of sport and promoting democracy, transparency, and freedom of expression in world sport.
+Play the Game is an initiative run by the Danish Institute for Sports Studies (Idan) that promotes democratic values in world sports with an emphasis on freedom of expression, transparency, and open dialogue.

-Play the Game was founded in 1997 and since then it has become a unique independent platform for raising and developing awareness about critical issues in modern sport such as doping, corruption, good governance, match-fixing, sustainability of mega-events, the role of sports journalism, and the human rights of athletes.
+Play the Game was founded in 1997 and has become a unique independent platform for raising and developing awareness about critical issues in modern sport.

-• Our target groups are journalists, academics, athlete representatives, and a wide range of stakeholders in sport.
+Our target groups are journalists, academics, sports leaders, athlete representatives, advocacy groups, politicians, and a wide range of stakeholders in sports.

-Play the Game is often used as a source of information by international media and journalists, and the organisation has an advisory function in several transnational bodies including EU Expert Groups on sports integrity matters, the Enlarged Partial Agreement on Sport (EPAS) under the Council of Europe, and the Permanent Consultative Council of the Intergovernmental Committee for Physical Education and Sport (CIGEPS) under UNESCO.
+Play the Game is often used as a source of information by international media and journalists and has an advisory function in transnational bodies including the Enlarged Partial Agreement on Sport (EPAS) under the Council of Europe, and the Permanent Consultative Council of the Intergovernmental Committee for Physical Education and Sport (CIGEPS) under UNESCO.

 Play the Game began as a conference initiative in 1997 under the auspices of DGI – the Danish Gymnastics and Sports Associations.
 109 sports journalists and sports researchers gathered in Denmark to discuss a number of emerging issues within sport politics, and they formed an international network called the Sports Intelligence Unit (SIU).